BringMeSomeSalt/BringMeSomeSalt/README.md

 - 👋 Hi, I’m @BringMeSomeSalt
-- 👀 I’m interested in "HOW TO KILL YOUR SELF IN EPI WAY"
+- 👀 I’m interested in anime.
-- 🌱 I’m currently learning "HOW TO sharpen shit"
+- 🌱 I’m currently learning HTML and CSS
-- 💞️ I’m looking to collaborate on no where
+- 💞️ I’m looking to collaborate with everyone who want me to.
-- 📫 How to reach me... no way
+- 📫 How to reach me...

 <!---
 BringMeSomeSalt/BringMeSomeSalt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.